dpetrini/multiple-view/README.md

 Multiple view inference models for breast cancer detection.
 This is the inference code of the Multiple View classifiers to classify the two mammography views at once.
 It was trained in CBIS-DDSM dataset and in VinDr-Mammo with original test split.
 It means that any pair of mammograms in test set can be used in this inference.

+## Update: new source code inserted

+Dataloaders for single-view and two-view.
+New in folder Dataloader.

+Keep watching this repository as more code will be added soon.
+If you have any inquire or request please use the issues tab.

 ## Instructions for inference with multiple views

 python3 multi_view_clf_test.py -h